 NetPosse Mailbox: What proves equine ownership?

 Lily recently read Debi Metcalfe's article in Equus Magazine titled, When is Horse Theft Not A Crime.
-After reading the article she had many really great well thought out questions.
+After reading the article, she had many really great well, thought questions.

-We did answer her questions but since laws can be different in different states, the use of each form of ID can be used differently by law enforcement, we thought it would be good for her to hear from other horse owners across the US.
+We did answer her questions, but since laws can be different in different states, law enforcement can use each form of ID differently.
+We thought it would be good for her to hear from other horse owners across the US.

 We will do our best to explain the reality behind the misinformation and myths in our comments.